 Strategic Threat Intelligence

-Strategic threat intelligence is high-level information that helps organizations understand the threat landscape and make decisions about where to allocate resources.
-This type of intelligence is typically collected by security vendors, threat intelligence platforms, and consulting firms.
-It is important for organizations to have access to this type of intelligence so they can stay informed about the latest threats and trends.
+Strategic threat intelligence is high-level information that helps organizations understand the threat landscape and decide where to allocate resources.
+Security vendors, threat intelligence platforms, and consulting firms typically collect this type of intelligence.
+Organizations need to have access to this type of intelligence so they can stay informed about the latest threats and trends.

 Tactical Threat Intelligence

 Tactical threat intelligence is actionable information that can be used to thwart specific attacks.
 This type of intelligence is typically collected by security incident response teams, malware analysts, and threat hunters.
-It is important for organizations to have access to this type of intelligence so they can quickly respond to threats and prevent or mitigate damage.
+Organizations need access to this type of intelligence to respond to threats and prevent or mitigate damage quickly.

 Operational Threat Intelligence

 Operational threat intelligence is information that is used to support daily security operations.
 Security analysts, intrusion detection systems, and SIEM platforms typically collect this type of intelligence.
 Organizations need access to this type of intelligence to identify and address potential threats promptly.